culleyrj/pcf8574/README.md

 sudo ./pcf8574
 ```

 The method used here is called controlled by ***sysfs***.
+Unfortunately it has been depricated in recent linux kernels.
 This was used here because linux command `hostnamectl` showed the version of linux to be bookworm where only the lgpio library is available.
 Source: https://www.waveshare.com/wiki/Libraries_Installation_for_RPi.